Treboder/CritterChronologer/README.md

 ### Save pet service
 Create a new pet with a POST-Request to [http://localhost:8082/pet](http://localhost:8082/pet) containing payload/body below.
-Service responds with a pet entity/object.
+Service responds with the persisted pet entity/object having a unique id.
 ```
 {
   "type": "CAT",